-From 1 April 2013 until 30 September 2019, 357,350 individual households in Scotland have been helped with awards totalling £219.2 million.
+Since the launch of the SWF in 2013, more than 375,000 individual households in Scotland have been helped with awards totalling more than £235 million.
 A third of households were families with children, while just over half were single-person households with no children.

-There are two types of grants in the Scottish Welfare Fund:
+There are two types of grants in the SWF:

 Community Care Grants

-- helping people meet additional costs associated with looking after someone on temporary release from prison or a young offenders’ institution
+- if they are leaving imprisonment or caring for someone on temporary release from prison or a young offenders’ institution

 Official statistics are produced by professionally independent statistical staff.
 Find more information on the standards of official statistics in Scotland.